Childhood and Education Journey of Hunter Biden in Timeline

 In 1981, Hunter Biden's half-sister Ashley was born.

-1992: Graduation from Georgetown University
+1992: Graduates from Georgetown University

 In 1992, Hunter Biden graduated with a Bachelor of Arts degree in history from Georgetown University.

-1993: Marriage to Kathleen Buhle
+1993: Marries Kathleen Buhle

-1996: Graduation from Yale Law School
+1996: Graduates from Yale Law School

 In 1996, Hunter Biden graduated from Yale Law School after transferring from Georgetown University Law Center.

-October 2015: Separation from Kathleen Buhle
+October 2015: Hunter Biden and Kathleen Buhle Formally Separate

 In October 2015, Hunter Biden and Kathleen Buhle formally separated.

-2016: Relationship with Hallie Olivere Biden Begins
+2016: Hunter Biden Begins Relationship with Hallie Olivere Biden

 In 2016, Hunter Biden began a relationship with his brother's widow, Hallie Olivere Biden.

-2017: Divorce from Kathleen Buhle
+2017: Hunter Biden and Kathleen Buhle Divorce

 In 2017, Hunter Biden and Kathleen Buhle divorced.

-2017: Relationship with Zoë Kestan Begins
+2017: Hunter Biden Begins Relationship with Zoë Kestan

 In 2017, Hunter Biden began a romantic relationship with Zoë Kestan.

-August 2018: Fourth Daughter Born to Lunden Alexis Roberts
+August 2018: Hunter Biden's Fourth Daughter Born

 In August 2018, Hunter Biden's fourth daughter was born in Arkansas to Lunden Alexis Roberts.

-2018: Relationship with Zoë Kestan Continues
+2018: Hunter Biden Continues Relationship with Zoë Kestan

 In 2018, Hunter Biden continued his romantic relationship with Zoë Kestan.

-May 2019: Marriage to Melissa Cohen
+May 2019: Hunter Biden Marries Melissa Cohen

-In May 2019, Hunter Biden married South African filmmaker Melissa Cohen within a week of meeting her.
+In May 2019, Hunter Biden married South African filmmaker Melissa Cohen within a week of first meeting her.

-2019: Relationship with Hallie Olivere Biden Ends
+2019: Hunter Biden's Relationship with Hallie Olivere Biden Ends

 In 2019, Hunter Biden's relationship with Hallie Olivere Biden ended.

-March 2020: Son Beau Born
+March 2020: Hunter Biden and Melissa Cohen's Son Born

-In 2022, Kathleen Buhle released her memoir "If We Break", which documents her account of her relationship with Hunter Biden.
+In 2022, Kathleen Buhle released her memoir titled "If We Break", which documents her account of her relationship with Hunter Biden.

 If We Break: A Memoir of Marriage, Addiction, and Healing